3scale-labs/3scale_ws_api_for_php/README.markdown

 # Client for 3scale web service management system API #

-This library provides client for the 3scale web service management API.
+Please note: This version of the library targets the new API, which is currently in beta phase.
+Please contact 3scale support at support@3scale.net before you use it.
+You can also use older version (1.5.0) targeting the old API: http://github.com/3scale/3scale_ws_api_for_php/tree/v1.5.0.

 ## Installation

 Download the source code from github: http://github.com/3scale/3scale_ws_api_for_php and place it somewhere accessible from your project.

 ## Usage